visgl/loaders.gl/website/docs/api-reference/specifications/loader-object-format.md

 # Loader Object Specification

-To be compatible with the parsing/loading functions in `@loaders.gl/core`, a parser needs to be described by a "loader object" conforming to the following specification.
+To be compatible with the parsing/loading functions in `@loaders.gl/core` such as `parse` and `load`, a parser needs to be described by a "loader object" conforming to the following specification.

 ## Loader Object Format v1.0